Rinnegatamante/DaedalusX64-vitaGL/README.md

 You can head to Vita Nuova discord server to get help with DaedalusX64-vitaGL.
 We have a dedicated channel (#daedalus-x64) for discussing futur developments, suggesitons, help, etc.

 Invite link: https://discord.gg/PyCaBx9

+## HD Textures Pack Tutorial
+In order to create an HD texture pack (or adapt an existing one to Daedalus X64).
+You'll need to follow these steps:
+* Launch Daedalus X64 and enable **Textures Dumper** option under **Extra** menu.
+* Launch the game you want to create an HD texture pack for.
+* Play a bit the game in order to let Daedalus X64 dump all the textures the game loads in the meantime.
+* Close Daedalus X64, if you'll now navigate in **ux0:/data/DaedalusX64/Textures** you'll find a new folder named as the Cartridge ID of the game you've run containing a lot of images.
+* Create HD replacements for those images (or use existing ones from other textures pack) without changing filenames.

 ## Credits